-All menus time-out after two minutes and the display returns to the normal operation display, the display backlight turns off after another 30 seconds.
+All menus time-out after two minutes and the display returns to the normal operation display, the display backlight turns off after another 30 seconds and goes into stand-by mode.

 Double up or down arrows indicate that the menu can only be scrolled up or down, an up and down arrow combination indicates position in the menu where options can be scrolled either up or down.